The original cloud functions provider, and probably the biggest. Many other services use AWS Lambda under the hood.

 Netlify lets you deploy Lambda functions without an AWS account, and with function management handled directly within Netlify.
 Your functions are version-controlled, built, and deployed along with the rest of your Netlify site, and we will automatically handle service discovery through our built-in API gateway.
 This eliminates overhead and brings the power of Deploy Previews and rollbacks to your functions.

 Cloud functions are at the heart of building things in a serverless fashion.
-Serverless.com is a framework for helping build those.
+Serverless Framework is for helping build those.
 While it isn't an infrastructure provider itself, it helps you deploy to any of the major providers, which is mighty helpful.
 It also has a method for running the functions locally, which is very useful for development and testing.

 Deploy and execute your serverless functions in 45+ edge locations to accelerate app performance.